Stop babysitting deals

 What we audit:

-- Stage definitions, exit rules, and pipeline accuracy
+- Stage definitions, qualification rules, and pipeline accuracy

 What you get: